EP1 (electric locomotive)

 Electric locomotive EP1 is a Russian electric locomotive which has been produced by Novocherkassk Electric Locomotive Plant since 1998.
 It is the first Russian passenger electric locomotive with the 2_{o}-2_{o}-2_{o} or Bo-Bo-Bo axle arrangement.
-There are, as December 2016, 866 of these locomotives.
+There are, as of December 2016, 866 of these locomotives.

 History

 In the 1990s there were few passenger electric locomotives in Russia.
 The existing Chesh electric locomotives CHS4 and CHS4t were rather old to head passenger trains.
 A decision was therefore taken to commission a new electric passenger locomotive.

 The first example of this locomotive was made in 1998, based on the existing VL65 design and modified for passenger traffic.
 The locomotive proved successful and was ordered in large numbers.